Getting Started with Raspberry Pi

 • Processor: is the brain of the Raspberry Pi;

-• MicroSD card slot: to insert a microSD card to store your files and your operating system;
+• MicroSD card slot (under the PCI express interface): to insert a microSD card to store your files and your operating system;

-• MicroUSB power input: to power up your Pi;
+• USB-C power jack: to power up your Pi;

-• GPIOs (general purpose input output pins): connect devices to interact with the outside world like sensors and outputs like LEDs and motors.
+• GPIOs (general purpose input output pins): connect devices to interact with the outside world like sensors and outputs like LEDs, relays, and motors.

 Accessories You Need To Get Started